 • Post-operative Pain: Pain, swelling, and bruising are common post-operative symptoms.
 While these are usually temporary, they can cause significant discomfort.

-• Potential for Revision Surgery: In some cases, the initial surgery might not yield the desired results, or complications might arise, necessitating a revision surgery.
+• Potential for Revision Surgery: In some cases, the initial might not yield the desired results, or complications might arise, necessitating a revision .

 Recovery from turbinoplasty and septoplasty